 Main Workout (The Exercises in X10)

-This is the only section where you’ll need an exercise step.
+This is the only section where you’ll need an aerobic step.

 Get out 2 risers (per side) to start with and have a 2 more sets of risers ready to add before this segment ends.

 If you don’t have additional risers don’t worry about it, you can complete the cycle on 2 risers just fine.

 You also need one 15 lb. dumbbell, and two 8 lb. dumbbells for this part.